AidanFarhi/weight-tracker/README.md

 ## Todos

-- If user enters a weight for a date that already exists, it needs to update.
+- If user enters a weight for a date that already exists, it needs to update or only pull the latest for each date.

 - Email/password validation.